 A simple dyeing technique popular in Rajasthan, it results in striped textiles in a huge variety of bright colors.
 Cotton or silk cloth is subjected to resist dyeing.

-This kind of prints revolve around selective soaking of cloth in a color and preferentially printing it using wax.
+This kind of print revolves around selective soaking of cloth in a color and preferentially printing it using wax.

 Being popular Jaipur in Rajasthan, the printing technique is laborious but produces exquisite results.